We get a lot of questions asking about Ofqual level 5. There is a lot of confusion about what it is and what it means.

 What is Ofqual level 5?

 Ofqual has a nine (9) level academic qualification rating list.
-The starting level is called “Entry” level, it is level zero.
-The scale ends at level 8 which is for qualifications where your study level is at PhD level.
+The starting level is “Entry” level; it is level zero.
+The scale ends at level 8 for qualifications, where your study level is at PhD level.

-Level 5 means that the level of study required is more or less the same as an undergraduate degree study.
-Level 5 does not mean that the TEFL or TESOL qualification you get is a degree, it just means that the level of difficulty of the course work required to get the qualification is at undergraduate degree level.
+Level 5 means that the necessary level of study is more or less the same as an undergraduate degree study.
+Level 5 does not mean that the TEFL or TESOL qualification you get is a degree; it just means that the level of difficulty of the course work required to get the qualification is at undergraduate degree level.

 How does Ofqual level 5 fit in with TESOL certification?

 You will see many courses say that they give you an Ofqual level 5 TEFL certificate.
 All this means is that the level of study that you do on the course has been registered at level 5.
 Ofqual level 5 is a sign that the course provider has had the content of the course checked by an Ofqual regulated examination board to make sure that it is at the right level.